le0li9ht/ThreatHunting/Cloud/CookieBiteSimulation&Hunting.md

 #### Step6: Session Hijacking
 - Install the [EditThisCookie](https://www.editthiscookie.com/) extension in your browser.
 - On the attacker's machine, open the login page at portal.azure.com.
-- Use the malicious extension to capture the victim’s cookie in JSON format.
+- Copy the victim’s cookie in JSON format from google form response.
 - Paste the stolen cookie data into the EditThisCookie extension.
 - Refresh the page — you should now be logged into the victim’s session, demonstrating successful session hijacking.